Deducteam/lambdapi/doc/terms.md

  * a `let f (x y:A) z = t` construction

  * application is written by space-separated juxtaposition, except for symbol identifiers declared as infix (e.g. `x+y`)

+ * `_` for an unknown term or a term we don't care about.
+It will be infered by the system or, inside a proof, replaced by a fresh metavariable generating a new subgoal.